#17 - What Being a Parent Taught Me About Managing Stress

 But the truth is that giving birth to a child will change your life forever…and their lessons are endless.
 As a parent, you’ll always need to think about others, be mindful of your risk-taking behavior, plan ahead, focus on meaningful interaction, and show empathy and sympathy.
 Just sharing this list reminds me that we should be doing this anyway, with or without a child!

-In all honesty, my wife, Sammy, and I haven’t felt the drastic change in life that most people claim.
-The responsibilities and day-to-day specific approach may have been reshaped but the principles are the same.
+Honestly, my wife, Sammy, and I haven’t felt the drastic change in life that most people claim.
+The responsibilities and day-to-day specific approach may have been reshaped, but the principles are the same.
 Although this is true, Preston has inspired new approaches to managing stress.
 He unknowingly prepared a Stress 101 curriculum for me, his dad: A model of human instinctual behavior.
-Without a doubt, it made me rethink my needs and how I structured my life to minimize stress.
+It made me rethink my needs and how I structured my life to minimize stress.

 Here’s what I specifically discussed: